-This is an example of the 30 second clip posted January 20th for a Rethinking Aging Club room by Susie Singer Carter on LinkedIn.
-Note that there is a QR code that would take you to the live room or a Replay but it is not that easy to scan.
-So I recommend that when you post a clip, you include a link to the room event or the LinkedIn promo post that usually has more information about the room.
+Note that there is a QR code that would take you to the live room or a Replay but it may not be that easy to scan.
+So I recommend that when you post or share a clip, you include a link to the room event or the LinkedIn promo post that usually has more information about the room.

 Hopefully watching a room Replay through the web will entice non-members to join Clubhouse.
 It also allows content to be shared more widely which is a benefit to room creators.
 The founders have said they will continue to focus mainly on mobile for feature development.